CNMAT/OpenSoundControl.org/contribute.md

 for each proposed contribution to the site.
 (Don't forget to add yourself to contributors.txt so you'll appear in the [site's list of contributors](contributors.html).)

+Please note that the script <build-implementations.sh> procedurally generates all of the `.md` files inside the `implementations` subdirectory; **you must change information about an implementation in awkward `tsv` format instead of simply editing the resulting `.md` file**.
+(It [would be nice](TODO.html) to change the implementation to use something like `.yaml` instead of `.tsv` to hold the structured table of implementation info.)